 Magpie Ethel is a part of many families’ holiday traditions, and Laurie regularly has shoppers, year-after-year, attend the craft shows where she is a vendor, adding to their collection, and sending her pictures of their mantles or table-tops, festively decorated with Magpie Ethel originals.

-Magpie Ethel will also be selling at Laurelhurst Winter Bazaar in Portland on December 2nd, and Crafty Wonderland in Portland on December 7th, 8th, and 9th.
+Magpie Ethel is also a Holiday Craft Show regular at Crafty Wonderland in Portland in early December.
 This is a HUGE show, with over 18,000 people in attendance over three days.

 I told Laurie that one of the aspects I truly love about filling my home with Vintage Christmas, is that I believe I am bringing together Christmas Love, and Memories, and Jolliness from every family who enjoyed those decorations before me.
 Not only is my home (and my garage….and a storage unit….) bursting with Vintage Christmas, but I think the very air in my home is too.

 She agreed.
 And then y’all….she invited me to visit her.
 At her HOME.
 I swear it was like getting an invitation from Elvis to visit Graceland.
 She invited me, even though I broke ALL the rules of asking a total stranger for an interview by beginning my introductory email with “Hi Magpie Ethel!
 You don’t know me, but I am The Curious Cowgirl and I stalk you on Instagram.”

 So, dear readers, next time you find yourself mindlessly scrolling away on Instagram, take a minute to follow Magpie Ethel!
 I can assure you, a delightful experience awaits!!!!